eadmaster/pcrown/readme.md

-# Princess Crown Translation Redux
+# Princess Crown Translation (Unofficial) Redux

 [old readme here](readme.txt.old)

-My attempt to restart the CyberWarriorX translation project.
+My attempt to continue on the CyberWarriorX translation project.

+**P.N.: reportedly CyberWarriorX and SamIAm are still working privately on this project, and since this was forked many years ago it does not reflect the current status of their project.
+Btw since this was originally released with a GPL-2.0 license, i'd like to exercise my right to keep working on this and make improvements as long as a better translation patch is released.**

 ## Current status